What is Phentermine and How Does it Work?

 The reason phentermine is so successful is because it stimulates the hypothalamus gland and affects neurotransmitters in the brain to trick your mind into not being hungry.
 The hypothalamus controls your autonomic nervous system and regulates your sleep cycles, body temperature, and appetite, among other things.

-Dr. Leroy explains that phentermine should never be used to substitute for a healthful diet and exercise.
-That is why he helps his patients at his clinic develop a successful plan that incorporates diet, exercise, behavior modifications and phentermine together in order to lose the weight and keep it off.
+Doctors explain that phentermine should never be used to substitute for a healthful diet and exercise.
+That is how our we help our patients at our clinic develop a successful plan that incorporates diet, exercise, behavior modifications and phentermine together in order to lose the weight and keep it off.

 How long should I take phentermine?